-The historic agreement that emerged from COP21 in Paris sent a clear signal of the vital importance of natural ecosystems in achieving climate neutrality over the course of this century.
-Indeed, the Paris Agreement directly calls on countries to conserve and enhance natural sinks and reservoirs of all types - biomass, forests and oceans as well as other terrestrial, coastal and marine ecosystems - and to harness their contribution in the global fight against climate change.
+The historic agreement that emerged from the 21st Conference of Parties to the United Nations Framework Convention on Climate Change (UNFCCC COP21) in Paris in December 2015 sent a clear signal about the vital importance of natural ecosystems in achieving climate neutrality over the course of this century.
+Indeed, the Paris Agreement directly calls on countries to conserve and enhance natural carbon sinks and reservoirs of all types - biomass, forests and oceans as well as other terrestrial, freshwater, coastal and marine ecosystems - and to harness their contribution in the global fight against climate change.
 The relevance and impact of IUCN's cumulative work in this regard could not be clearer.

 In the coming years, and building on its strengths, IUCN will take concerted action to further amplify its global efforts in developing and advancing practical and effective nature-based solutions to climate change.
 These will not only make a direct contribution to global mitigation efforts, but will work to enable vulnerable societies around the world to better adapt to the adverse effects of climate change, and help to reduce the impact of climate-related disasters.
-At the same time, IUCN will continue to assess and address the impacts of climate change on vulnerable species and ecosystems around the world, thereby helping to create a low-carbon, climate resilient world that benefits people and nature alike.
+At the same time, IUCN will continue to assess and address the impacts of climate change on vulnerable species and ecosystems around the world, thereby helping to create a low-carbon, climate-resilient world that benefits people and nature alike.

 While the world has embraced the need to address the climate change crisis immediately, the same cannot be said for agriculture.
 The immense pressure that agriculture places on our planet and the need to rethink this critical sector remains largely unappreciated and unaddressed.
-Current agricultural practices are a major contributor to climate change and marine and terrestrial pollution.
-They are major stress to fresh water resources and are a major driver of terrestrial species loss.
-Global population growth will exacerbate this problem.

-At the same time, achieving food security is an absolute imperative.
+Current agricultural practices are a major contributor to climate change and marine, freshwater, and terrestrial pollution.
+They are major stressors of freshwater resources and a significant driver of species loss.
+Global population growth will only exacerbate the problem, yet achieving food security is an absolute imperative.
 The world needs to rethink and restructure the global agriculture system to increase productivity while reducing competition with our natural resources.

-IUCN brings the wealth of nearly 70 years biodiversity conservation experience to this challenge.
-In the Program period ahead, IUCN will develop partnerships - drawing on Commissions and Members and building on IUCN resolutions and on emerging IUCN strategy on agriculture - to bring the imperative of biodiversity considerations and ecosystem services to the fore in reforming agricultural practices and the broader policy debate on climate resilience.
-It will develop analytical and evidence based research, supported by on the ground experience, to develop nature-based solutions for enhanced productivity, sustainability and livelihoods.
+IUCN brings to this challenge the wealth of its nearly 70 years' experience in biodiversity conservation.
+In the Programme period ahead, IUCN will develop partnerships - drawing on its Commissions and Members, building on IUCN Resolutions and the emerging IUCN strategy on agriculture - to bring the imperative of biodiversity considerations and ecosystem services to the fore in reforming agricultural practices and the broader policy debate on climate resilience.
+It will develop analytical and evidence-based research, supported by on-the-ground experience, to develop nature-based solutions for enhanced productivity, sustainability and livelihoods.

 Ecosystems already provide a host of services to humanity, but these remain undervalued.
 Deficiencies in natural capital accounting mean that they are almost never incorporated into investment decisions, cost/benefit analyses or other financial decisions.
-Yet the effects of such decisions on natural capital are often important.
+Yet the effects of such decisions on natural capital are often fundamental.
 There is an increasing awareness of the need to gain a better understanding of the value of our natural resources so as to internalise their role in economic decisions.
 IUCN will continue to develop the technical and analytical underpinnings of natural capital valuation, including the development of agreed and standardised metrics to measure biodiversity and ecosystems.